All Collections

 Updated over a week ago

-Field Properties vs Display Properties
+The differences between Field Properties and Display Properties

 The Properties Panel splits fields into two types — Field Properties and Display Properties.
-This important distinction is summarized in this table:

 Suppose you have a 3-page form that has the same “Customer Name” field at the top of each page of the Form View, as well as once within the List View:

-In this particular example, the expectation might be that the user fills in the customer name on the first page, and then it is automatically reproduced at the top of the second and third pages for reference.
-So you may want to change the field instances on the second and third page to have a smaller font and different color than the one on the first page, for example.
+So you may want to change the field instances on the second and third page to have a smaller font and different color than the one on the first page.

-Formula-enabled Properties
+Formula-enabled properties

 Certain properties allow you to enter a formula or calculation to determine their value.
 For instance, in the example below a formula is used to change the background color based on the value of the "Checkbox 30" field.